 Developer - The legal entity designated as the Developer in the Application as well as all persons, affiliates of such persons, corporations, partnerships, joint ventures, associations, or other entities that have a direct or indirect ownership interest in the Developer entity.
-Any entity or individual that receives all or part of the Developer Fee must be designated as a developer.
-Material Participation is required for all developers and for all entities that receive any portion of the Developer Fee.
+Material participation (through Placed In Service) is required for all developers and for all entities that receive any portion of the Developer Fee.